 The more we are in God’s Word, the Bible, the more we realize that it is our very life and breath.
 It is His gift of strength for our journey, for our conflicts, and sometimes for the tediousness of the everyday when we fail to see His beauty in the grind, the revelation of His glory in the commonplace, and His call for us to be His ambassadors of grace to the soul thirsty world among whom we live and move.
 The more we are in His Word, the more effective and content we will be in our individual lives and roles.

 We soak in it and let it soak down into us not so we just “know” it but so that the Holy Spirit then transforms our hearts and our actions.

 In Luke 10:38-42, Martha was busy doing good things; but Jesus said that Mary had chosen what was better and it would not be taken away from her.
 She was drinking in the Savior while Martha was serving and missing out on the refreshment.
 Her work of service was good, but Jesus knew that time with Him was better and was what she needed.

 What will satisfy our true thirst?
-What will be the key to our discernment, to choosing wisely, to loving others well, to enjoying God and His many gifts to us, especially that of our redemption, and to serving, but that the Word of God dwell in us richly?
+What will be the key to our discernment, to choosing wisely, to loving others well, to forgiving those who offend us, to enjoying God and His many gifts to us, especially that of our redemption, and to serving, but that the Word of God dwelling in us richly?